open-sdg/open-sdg/docs/tutorials/change-colors.md

 This tutorial will describe how to change the color scheme on your Open SDG implementation.
 This is intended to be a continuation of the [quick start](../quick-start.md) tutorial.
 We will change the color of the buttons that appear throughout the site.

+### Topics covered

+* CSS colors
+* Sass variables
+* Changing files in Github

+### Level of difficulty

+This tutorial involves a mechanism known as "Sass variables".
+Although it sounds technical, it does not require previous experience.
+Anyone will be able to follow the steps in this tutorial and then extend the lessons to other purposes.

 ## Find the variable of the color you would like to change

 Before we change our button color, we need to find the name of the "variable" that controls it.
 All of Open SDG's color variables are contained in [this _colors.scss file](https://github.com/open-sdg/open-sdg/blob/master/_sass/variables/_colors.scss).
 The button colors, specifically, are on [lines 59-62](https://github.com/open-sdg/open-sdg/blob/master/_sass/variables/_colors.scss#L59-L62).
 These lines read: